 - You still have to market yourself to get through the noise.
 I'll admit it's harder than ever to build brand awareness, but the necessity to do it is still there.
 And, with a good website, blog and presence in social media as well as some great old standards, like direct mail, community involvement and partnerships, the tools are at your fingertips!

 Last but no least, your work still requires a passionate eye, a great heart and a quest to always look for that decisive moment.
 Ansel Adams once said,

 "Sometimes I do get to places just when God's ready to have somebody click the shutter."

-And that's one more thing that hasn't changed - as a professional photographer you're still part of an incredible legacy of creative spirits like Ansel, Avedon, Scavullo, Karsh, Eddie Adams, Arnold Newman, Dean Collins, Don Blair and Monte Zucker, just to name a few.
-They gave us a foundation and a legacy that belongs to every professional photographer.
-While it might sometimes be challenged by technology and the economy, it remains a powerful tribute to pride, quality, creativity and art.
+And that's one more thing that hasn't changed - as a professional photographer you're still part of an incredible legacy of creative spirits like Ansel, Avedon, Scavullo, Karsh, Eddie Adams, Herb Ritts, Mary Ellen Mark, Arnold Newman, Dean Collins, Don Blair and Monte Zucker, just to name a few.
+They may have passed away, but the legacy they left behind hasn't changed.
+It might sometimes be challenged by technology, and even the economy, but it remains a powerful tribute to pride, quality, creativity and art.

 So, that old quote still applies...as much as things change, some things never change!